-Are ‘diet’ drinks healthier?
+Are sugar-free drinks actually healthier?

 Artificial sweeteners are synthetic chemical compounds which provide very few kilojoules and taste intensely sweeter than sugar.
 This means that when used as a sugar replacement, much less is required to achieve the desired level of sweetness.

-There are several types of artificial sweeteners, including aspartame, sucralose, cyclamate and saccharin, all of which are approved and regulated by the Food Standards of Australia and New Zealand (FSANZ).
+There are several types of artificial sweeteners including aspartame, sucralose, cyclamate and saccharin, all of which are approved and regulated by the Food Standards of Australia and New Zealand (FSANZ).

-There have been rumours that some artificial sweeteners can cause cancer.
-There is no evidence to suggest that artificial sweeteners found in ‘diet’ drinks cause cancer.
 In Australia, FSANZ sets acceptable levels for all types of additives including artificial sweeteners, which are allowed to be used in drinks.
 These levels are regularly reviewed and adjusted by FSANZ according to the evidence to ensure our safety.
-You can read more about artificial sweeteners and cancer here.
-Can artificial sweeteners cause cancer? | Cancer Council

 We recommend drinking water or low-fat milk.
 Water is the best option for hydration and low-fat milk provides important nutrients such as calcium and protein, which supports healthy bones and teeth.